fastomop/foem/README.md

 # foem
 FastOMOP Evaluation and Monitoring

+### ⚠️ Under development
+This project is a work in progress.

 ## Overview
 **foem** (FastOMOP Evaluation and Monitoring) is a Python toolkit for evaluating and monitoring OMOP (Observational Medical Outcomes Partnership) databases.
 It automates SQL test generation, template-based query construction, and result aggregation for clinical data analysis.